wuzhe0912/blog-docusaurus/docs/SoftwareEngineer/JavaScript/Syntax/Closure.md

 ---
-id: closure-basic
+id: Closure
-title: '☕ Basic'
+title: '📜 Closure'
-slug: /closure-basic
+slug: /Closure
 ---

 ## What is Closure ?